 In 1891 Clausen left Cookham (it was the year Stanley Spencer was born there) for Widdington in Essex.
 (Graves’s list of RA exhibitors does not show him in Widdington until 1893.)

 He didn’t stop developing.
 After 1900, his figures are mainly elements in a landscape, rather than subjects in their own right.
-The last painting I can think of that shows any figures doing field work is Haymaking (RA 1921), and they are distant.
+The last painting I can think of that shows any figures doing field work is Allotments: Evening (RA 1928).
 At no point had he painted a flourishing countryside.
 I am not even sure that he tried to give the impression of one.

 He was Professor of Painting at the Royal Academy from 1903 to ’06.
 For this he had to return to London.
 He bought a house at 61 Carlton Hill in St John’s Wood in the summer of 1905.
 That was his home until 1940, when he moved again, to live with my grandfather at Cold Ash in Berkshire.
 Between the wars he had a country house in Essex.
 “One day in 1917, when he was pushing his bicycle up Duton Hill, Clausen noticed that a house, then called Hillside, was for sale.
 Having recently sold some pictures to a Japanese client, he was sufficiently well off to purchase the house as a country retreat” (McConkey).
 Carlton Hill and Duton Hill passed to his children and were sold during or at the end of the war.